 I wouldn’t go so far as saying I prefer the compressed sound of radio, even if it can bring new qualities into focus.
 But I do appreciate that so much vintage music continues to thrive on AM.
 Traditional Jazz deserves a broader place in this mix.
 Most areas can tune in a good Big Band show, but pre-swing jazz is harder to find.
 With geographic luck and atmospheric cooperation, encyclopedic hosts and amazing rarities are to be found.
 We need to encourage them by tuning in to these shows and sending feedback to the stations going out on a limb to host them.

 When chance reveals new appointment listening I’m in heaven.
 Recently I shared an enjoyable bout of insomnia with a midnight show consisting entirely of double entendre blues songs.
-There is an apparently bottomless well of them out there.
+There is a bottomless well of them out there.